AdobeDocs/experience-manager-cloud-manager.de-DE/help/using/setting-up-program.md

    ![](assets/Setup_Program-KPIs.png)

-1. Unter **Bereitstellung** können Sie die Bereitstellungskonfiguration für Produktions- und Nicht-Produktionsumgebungen in Ihrem Programm anzeigen oder bearbeiten. **Automatische Skalierung aktiviert** wird angezeigt, wenn die automatische Skalierung für das Programm aktiviert wurde.
+1. Under **Provisioning**, you can view or edit the provisioning configuration for production and non-production environments in your program. **Automatische Skalierung aktiviert** wird angezeigt, wenn die automatische Skalierung für das Programm aktiviert wurde.

    >[!NOTE]
    >